-Dependencies: FMT_LIM.2 Limited capabilities: fulfilled by FMT_LIM.2.

-FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced:

-Deploying test features after TOE delivery do not allow

-1.User Data to be manipulated and disclosed, 2.TSF data to b e manipulated or disclosed, attacks.

-3. software to be reconstructed,

-4.substantial information about construction of TSF to be gathered which may enable other
+Hierarchical to: Dependencies: No other components FMT_LIM.2 Limited capabilities: fulfilled by FMT_LIM.2.
+FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying test features after TOE delivery do not allow 1.
+User Data to be manipulated and disclosed , 2.
+TSF data to be manipulated or disclosed , 3. software to be reconstructed , 4. substantial information about construction of TSF to be gathered which may enable other attacks .